ionic-team/ionic-docs/src/pages/vue/overview.md

 ## Vue Tooling

 Ionic Vue projects ship with the same tooling as regular Vue CLI projects.
-Meaning you'll be building with the Vue CLI and all of it's features.
+Meaning you'll be building with the Vue CLI and all of its features.
 In addition, starter projects also ship with few features enabled by default, like Routing and TypeScript support.

 ## Native Tooling